apike/allenpike.com/_posts/2021-05-06-should-you-build-an-app.markdown

 More often, it is... not that.
 Usually they just need a website.

-So my team made a checklist to [help explain to folks why they might (but probably don't) need an app](https://shouldyoubuildamobile.app/).
+So my team made a little checklist to [help explain to folks why they might (but probably don't) need an app](https://shouldyoubuildamobile.app/).